dcwbrown/dwire-debug/ReadMe.md

 ##### FT232R hardware

-The debugger uses any FT232R USB serial adapter with RX connected directly to the DebugWIRE port, and TX connected through a diode.
+The debugger uses an FT232R USB serial adapter with RX connected directly to the DebugWIRE port, and TX connected through a diode.
 I used an £8.26 Foxnovo FT232R based UART from amazon.co.uk.
 This board has jumper selectable 3.3V/5V operation and provides power rails, making it easy to program and debug an